Face-to-face consultations temporarily suspended:

 Dengue infection can essentially lead to three different disease outcomes:

 There are four main serotypes of dengue virus worldwide, DENV-1, 2, 3 and 4, although two more have recently been described from Malaysia and Brunei.
 If you are infected with one serotype, knowingly or unknowingly, you will make antibodies and become immune to that particular type thereafter.
 However, if you are infected with a second serotype a few years later, you may then develop severe dengue due to a cross-reaction with the antibodies you already have.

 The ‘take home message’ is therefore to try not to get infected the first time by using effective insect repellents such as Mosiguard Natural® or DEET, particularly around the ankles and feet.

 What to do if you think you might have dengue:

 Chikungunya is the most common of several, related alphaviruses that can cause arthritic symptoms.
 The name derives from the kiMakonde language of East Africa and literally means: “the bending disease”, referring to the stooped posture of chronic sufferers.

 Since its discovery in 1952, there have been several large-scale epidemics of chikungunya in Africa, Asia and the Indian Ocean.
 An outbreak starting in St Maarten/St Martin in the Caribbean in December 2013 quickly spread through the Americas, affecting over 2 million people over the next three years.
 To date, over 60 countries have been affected.
 The typical pattern of a chikungunya outbreak is to spread rapidly through a population and then to largely burn itself out (particularly on islands), once herd immunity has been established.

-An up-to-date awareness of the local risk in certain countries and bite avoidance during the day with insect repellents (e.g. Mosiguard Natural® or DEET) are the current mainstays of prevention.
+An up-to-date awareness of local outbreaks in certain countries and bite avoidance during the day with insect repellents (e.g. Mosiguard Natural® or DEET) are the current mainstays of prevention.

 A new and effective, nanoparticle vaccine is in development and should be on the market in a few years.